dalanon018/pwa/docs/testing/README.md

 We also support [remote testing](remote-testing.md) your local application, which is quite awesome, so definitely check that out!

-## Usage with this boilerplate
+## Usage

-To test your application started with this boilerplate do the following:
+To test the application, do the following:

-1. Sprinkle `.test.js` files directly next to the parts of your application you want to test.
+1. Add `.test.js` files directly next to the parts of your application you want to test.
 (Or in `test/` subdirectories, it doesn't really matter as long as they are directly next to those parts and end in `.test.js`)